spring-attic/spring-security-oauth/docs/oauth2.md

 The expressions include _oauth2.clientHasRole_, _oauth2.clientHasAnyRole_, and _oath2.denyClient_ which can be used to provide access based on the role of the oauth client.

+## Customizing the Error Handling

+Error handling in an Authorization Server uses standard Spring MVC features, namely `@ExceptionHandler` methods in the endpoints themselves that delegate the  rendering of exceptions to `HttpMesssageConverters` (which can be added to the MVC configuration).
+Users can also provide a `WebResponseExceptionTranslator` to the endpoints themselves which is the best way to change the content of the responses as opposed to the way they are rendered.

 ## Resource Server Configuration

 You need to supply the `<resource-server/>` element with an `id` attribute - this is the bean id for a servlet `Filter` that can be added to the standard Spring Security chain, e.g.